DigiBP/AS25_Glacier_Express/README.md

 The technician performs the requested screening service.
 After the completion of the screening, the process ends.

 ## To-Be Process
-End-to-End Process View:
+### End-to-End Process View:

 ![to-be process end-to-end](images/documentation_process_model.png)

-**** Explain that bpmn process model above is not the executable workflow model implemented in Camunda.
-It is for visual purposes to highlight the entire process which spans multiple systems (not all of which are require connection to Camunda).
-Maybe add short description for each of the sequence flows.
+This BPMN process model is a visual, end-to-end representation of the digital pharmacy process across multiple participants and systems.
+It is not the executable workflow model implemented in Camunda.
+Instead, it is meant to illustrate how the overall process flows from the customer-facing digital experience through pharmacy operations, including steps that may be handled by external systems, manual activities, or integrations that are outside of Camunda’s scope.

+The following sections provide a detailed walkthrough of each workflow.

 ### Camunda Workflow

 ![to-be process](images/symptom_eval_process_simplified_v2.png)

-The Camunda workflow starts when the Pharmacy Digital System (Camunda) receives the request from the patient from the chatbot.
+The Camunda workflow starts when the Pharmacy Digital System (Camunda) receives the request from the patient from via chatbot.
 Based on the request type, the process continues with one of three flows: Prescription medication ordering, OTC order, or appointment scheduling.

 #### Prescription medication ordering
 A prescription uploaded by the patient via the chatbot is validated by the pharmacist.
 If the prescription is rejected, the patient is notified by the Pharmacy Digital System and the process ends.
 If it is approved, the pharmacy technician prepares the medication.
 Once preparation is complete, the patient is notified that the medication is ready for pickup.
 The pharmacist then provides patient counselling.
 After payment is collected or insurance information is confirmed, the medication is dispensed and the process ends.